 Further, research shows that low pollination can lead to large declines in agricultural revenues from pollination loss, especially in poor countries whose development depends on livelihood and food.
 Thus, raising pollinator populations and biodiversity is now increasingly important for environmental and financial sustainability.

-- Growing Initiatives to Accelerate the Development of the Agricultural and Bee Sector: the development of the agriculture sector is one of the centre points of augmenting the overall economy of a country and pollination is an activity that contributes significantly to the agricultural sector, in different applications such as facilitating the production of a wide range of crops.
+• Growing Initiatives to Accelerate the Development of the Agricultural and Bee Sector: the development of the agriculture sector is one of the central points of augmenting the overall economy of a country and pollination is an activity that contributes significantly to the agricultural sector, in different applications such as facilitating the production of a wide range of crops.
 There is a good amount of revenue that is generated every year owing to pollination activities.
 According to the Food and Agriculture Organization (FAO) data of 2023, about $235 to $537 billion of revenue is generated from food production, and it is directly connected to pollinators.
 However, as there are threats to the pollinators due to climate change and other agents, such as poor conditions, the FAO is taking measures and has put forward options to ensure pollinator safety.

 Some of these include decreasing the exposure of the pollinators to the pesticides that are used by using other forms and methods to control the pests, and improving the bee husbandry industry for more effective pathogen control, among others.
 Thus, these factors are bolstering the market growth.
 In addition, California almonds, which are amongst the finest varieties of almonds, are also produced by pollination among some of the other products, such as honey, beeswax, watermelons, and blueberries, among some other fruits and vegetables, which are boosting agriculture production thereby leading to the development of the agriculture sector.